Digraph Placement Games: Constructing Games Values in Smallest Graphs

-Having now established a lower bounds for $F(b)$, we turn our attention to getting specific bounds for $b \le 6$ by improving our estimations of $F(b)$ for $b \leq 5$.
-For $b\leq 2$ we obtain exact values of $F(b)$.
-For $b\geq 3$ there remains significant room for improvement in future work.
+Having now established a lower bound for $F(b)$, we turn our attention to getting specific bounds for $b \le 5$.
+For $b\leq 2$ we obtain exact values of $F(b)$ in this paper.
+The authors, along with Davies, obtain exact values for $F(3)$ in \cite{clow2025constructing}.
+Since the work for $b = 3$ was completed after the submission of this paper, but before acceptance, we will not refer to it or its findings further in this paper.
+For $b\geq 4$ there remains significant room for improvement in future work.

 Our estimations of $F(b)$ for small $b$ use several methods.
 For $b\leq 2$ we construct games by hand for our upper bound and use combinatorial arguments to prove that these are tight.
 For $b\geq 3$ we obtain our upper bounds by bootstrapping using \cref{Lemma: F(b) upper bound in terms of b and a(b)} and computational results from the literature regarding $a(b)$ and $g(b)$.
 Hence, we include some tables of small values of $a(b)$ and $g(b)$.
-Our lower bounds for $b\leq 6$ are trivial or derived from \cref{Theorem: F(b) lower bound in birthday}.
+Our lower bounds for $3 \leq b\leq 5$ are trivial and giving significant improvements seems a hard problem.

 \begin{lemma}[Chapter \MakeUppercase{\romannumeral 3}, Section 1 \cite{siegel2013combinatorial}, Lemma~3, Theorem~2 \cite{Suets2022b}, Theorem~11 \cite{wolfe2004counting}] For $b \leq 4$, $g(b)$ and $a(b)$ satisfy,